romkatv/powerlevel10k/README.md

 See [cursor is in the wrong place](#cursor-is-in-the-wrong-place).

-### Configuration wizard run automatically every time zsh is started
+### Configuration wizard run automatically every time Zsh is started

 When Powerlevel10k starts, it automatically runs `p10k configure` if no `POWERLEVEL9K_*` parameters are defined.
 Based on your prompt style choices, the configuration wizard creates `~/.p10k.zsh` with a bunch of `POWERLEVEL9K_*` parameters in it and adds a line to `~/.zshrc` to source this file.
-The next time you start zsh, the configuration wizard shouldn't run automatically.
+The next time you start Zsh, the configuration wizard shouldn't run automatically.
 If it does, this means the evaluation of `~/.zshrc` terminates prematurely before it reaches the line that sources `~/.p10k.zsh`.
 This most often happens due to syntax errors in `~/.zshrc`.
 These errors get hidden by the configuration wizard screen, so you don't notice them.
 Scroll up in the first configuration wizard screen to see these errors.
-Alternatively, run `POWERLEVEL9K_DISABLE_CONFIGURATION_WIZARD=true zsh` to start zsh without automatically running the configuration wizard.
+Alternatively, run `POWERLEVEL9K_DISABLE_CONFIGURATION_WIZARD=true zsh` to start Zsh without automatically running the configuration wizard.
 Once you can see the errors, fix `~/.zshrc` to get rid of them.

 ### Cannot install the recommended font